petersalazar/org-tocify/README.md

 org-tocify
 ==========

-Implementation of Greg Franco's Tocify for use with Emacs org-mode.
+Implementation of Greg Franko's Tocify for use with Emacs org-mode.

 http://gregfranko.com/jquery.tocify.js/